-La Loca Maria has opened on Turner Road in place of the long standing Birdy’s, in the same building that has Sahiban, Café Coffee Day et al. Sometime in mid April when walking along the footpath, HRH the Queen of Kutch saw some renovation at the site and a good looking white man standing outside.
+La Loca Maria has opened on Turner Road in place of the long-standing Birdy’s, in the same building that has Sahiban, Café Coffee Day et al. Sometime in mid-April when walking along the footpath, HRH the Queen of Kutch saw some renovation at the site and a good looking white man standing outside.
 Curiosity piqued she asked white man what was happening.
-He replied that he was a chef, and the owner of a Spanish restaurant that was to open in the first week of May.
+He replied that he was a chef and the owner of a Spanish restaurant that was to open in the first week of May.
 A new Spanish restaurant literally 50 meters from home.
 Much excitement.

 So, on 14th August, the day before the Independence Day dry day we wet our whistles at Irish House and walked across to La Loca Maria for our 8.45 pm reserved table.

-As we entered, we saw the Chef glad handing a table near the entrance.
+As we entered, we saw the Chef glad-handing a table near the entrance.
 To put things in perspective, the site was a cake shop, hence small.
 It had now morphed into a restaurant.
 Broadly a third of the area is an open kitchen, another third is the seating and the final third is an illegal encroachment onto the open-air building compound.
 About 16 to 18 seats inside and probably 6 to 8 in the open, outside.
 How such a small restaurant can make economic sense I am mystified.
 On a Wednesday, a day before a holiday, at 9 pm the place was 50% full, or empty.
 Not a good sign.
 Obviously, still no liquor license.

 The menu was handed out, two sheets, one with the food and a second with desserts.
 We decided, thankfully in retrospect, to order just 3 starters, gauge, and then order the main course.
 As an aside, the burgers were touted in the PR pieces as being excellent, so I told HRH the Queen of Kutch to keep an eye open to see how they looked in case they were being served to another table.
 As we waited for our food, a half-eaten burger was returned.
-OK, let’s give benefit of doubt.
+OK, let’s give the benefit of doubt.
 Maybe, the diner was full and could not finish the burger.

-We ordered 3 starters, all bog standard classic traditional Spanish staples.
+We ordered 3 starters, all bog-standard classic traditional Spanish staples.
 Croquettes or Croquetas in Spanish, Prawns in Olive Oil with Garlic and Chilli or Gambas al Ajillo, and Charred Octopus.

 First up the Mushroom and Truffle Croquettes with Garlic Aioli.
 Have a look at the photo.
 Primary rule in food, everything should be the same size.
-Rule broken.
+Rule is broken.
 You may say I am nit-picking.
 Really?
 Go to a pastry shop with different sized chocolate pastry and tell me which ones will sell first, the larger or the smaller?
 Fine, to use a chestnut, size does not matter, technique does.
 Here is where we had a huge problem.
 A Croquette is most often made with a very heavy thick Bechamel or white sauce which is flavoured with Chicken or Ham or Cheese etc. Thus, when you deep fry the Croquette, the Bechamel becomes creamy and delicious.
 It is honestly a delicious dish.
 What was served to us had minimal Bechamel, if at all, and was filled with breadcrumb.
-This unfortunately resulted in an extremely dry interior with an unpleasant mouthfeel and overpowering Truffle Oil flavour.
+This, unfortunately, resulted in an extremely dry interior with an unpleasant mouthfeel and overpowering Truffle Oil flavour.
 Dish returned with 4 of the 6 Croquettes uneaten.

 Above: The Croquettes

 Next up was the Gambas al Ajillo.
 This dish a joy to eat.
 Dead simple.
 A terracotta cooking vessel called a Cazuela de Barro is heated with a generous amount of Olive Oil, sliced garlic and Chilli added along with Prawns.
-Finally, White Wine is added, sometimes some Paprika, and the prawns are served in the Cazuela de Barro spitting, hissing and boiling hot.
+Finally, White Wine is added, sometimes some Paprika and the prawns are served in the Cazuela de Barro spitting, hissing and boiling hot.
 In La Loca Maria this was a tragedy.
 We got the prawns, lukewarm, overcooked in a stone-cold ceramic dish.
-To me it seemed that a whole lot of prawns were cooked in advance, like a prawn curry, in a large Dekchi, and simply plated.
+To me, it seemed that a whole lot of prawns were cooked in advance, like prawn curry, in a large Dekchi, and simply plated.
 Two prawns eaten; dish returned.